 The Centre conducts two 15-day workshops (Preliminary and Advanced) to promote the study of Sanskrit.
 In addition, the Centre also holds debate, elocution, and essay competitions in Sanskrit for students from universities, colleges, and other educational institutions.
 Prizes are awarded to deserving participants and Certificates are issued to them by the Ramakrishna Mission Vivekananda University, Kolkata.

 The Centre organizes seminars – both national and international – on a wide range of subjects.
 Eminent academics, experts, and learned intellectuals from India and abroad participate at these seminars.
-The seminar proceedings and papers are then published as books by the Institute.
+The papers submitted during the seminar proceedings are then published by the Institute.
 Given below is a select list of such publications:

 - Bhagavad Gita’s Message of Harmony and Synthesis – A Compilation